IgVincon/IgVincon.github.io/pages/about.md

 Backend development: `Django`

 ### What I do in my free time
 I like to exercise, play board games and read.
 Currently I'm following [Gymnastic Bodies] routines, playing tennis and thinking of returning to fencing.
-I recently got [Gloomhaven: Jaws of the Lion] so I'm trying it out but I also adore divergent games like [Magic Maze].
+I recently got [Gloomhaven: Jaws of the Lion] so I'm trying it out, but I also adore divergent games like [Magic Maze].
 Nowadays I find myself reading Lovecraft's work, I recently finished [The Call of Cthulhu] and now I'm reading [At the Mountains of Madness].

 ### You can find me at

 <img src="/images/github-mark.png"
      alt="GitHub logo"
-     style="display:inline-block;
+     style="display:block;
             float:none;
             margin-left:auto;
             margin-right:auto;
-            width:20%;
+            width:15%;
             " >

 ----